sinseman44/clivet-BMS-integration/README.md

 * Connector CN26 Modbus X to USB dongle B-
 * Connector CN26 Modbus E to USB dongle GND

+> [!NOTE]
+> A 120 Ohm resistor, essential for the proper functioning of a RS485 Modbus serial line, allows the line to be closed, thus ensuring good communication, even with long bus cable lengths.

 ### with clivet main board and RS485/Wifi Device

 ![Schematic2](png/schematics_wireless.png)